autonity/docs.autonity.org/reference/api/aut/op-prot/index.md

 ### setDelta (Omission Accountability Contract)

 Sets the `delta` protocol parameter of the Omission Accountability protocol's configuration.
-It will get updated at epoch end.
+The configuration change will take effect at epoch end (the end of epoch block height is logged in the function's `appliesAtHeight` event parameter).

 Constraint checks are applied: